dynamo/dynamo/README.md

 end
 ```

 When you run `mix compile`, this Dynamo is compiled and becomes functional when you start your application supervision tree, as we just discussed.
-The Dynamo is responsible to handle requests, compile and manage the files under the `web` directory and each Dynamo also has its own supervisor tree.
+The Dynamo is responsible for handling requests, compiling and managing the files under the `web` directory, and each Dynamo also has its own supervisor tree.

-Finally, notice that in the same directory you find your Dynamo, you can also find an `environments` directory which contains configuration specific for each environment.
+Finally, notice that in the same directory you find your Dynamo you can also find an `environments` directory which contains configuration specific for each environment.
 Take a look at them for examples on the available configuration options.

 Summing up, when you run `mix dynamo stacker` to create a project and then fetch its dependencies, this is the final structure you get: